 932 (which is the identifier of the Japanese ANSI / OEM code page)

-SPFileContainer To import PST files, keep this parameter empty.
+SPFileContainer To import PST files, leave this parameter blank.
 Not applicable

-SPManifestContainer To import PST files, keep this parameter empty.
+SPManifestContainer To import PST files, leave this parameter blank.
 Not applicable

-SPSiteUrl To import PST files, simply leave this parameter empty.
+SPSiteUrl To import PST files, leave this parameter blank.
 Not applicable

-5. In the Office 365 administration portal, please mark the checkboxes and then proceed by selecting "next."
-Office 365 administration portal
+5. In the Office 365 administration portal, check the boxes and click on next Office 365 administration portal

-6. Choose the CSV file, perform validation, and then save it. validate CSF file and save
+6. Select the CSV file, validate and save. validate CSF file and save

 1. Click on Are you ready to import to Office 365?
 Start import to Office 365 process

-3. Choose No, I prefer importing all items.
-No, I want to import everything
+3. Select No, I want to import everything No, I want to import everything

 Final Word